 If you recreationally use alcohol and drink in social situations with your friends, your consumption of the substance is not problematic.
 However, once you begin to drink so often that you develop a tolerance, it is extremely easy to become dependent.

-Common signs of alcohol dependency include:
+Common signs of alcohol addiction/ alcohol dependency include:

 • Sticking to a few select types of alcoholic beverages